-A Black Rhinoceros is accompanied by a little friend in the grasslands of Kenya.
-As rhinos go, these are quite shy and just getting a glimpse of one is a privilege.
-It was a thrill to see it!
+Two Black Rhinoceros are accompanied by a little friend, a Red Beaked Oxpecker, in the grasslands of Kenya.
+As rhinos go, these are quite shy and just getting a glimpse of them in the wild is a privilege.
+It was a thrill to see these two!

-This subspecies of Rhino is identified by its prehensile lip that can articulate like a finger for feeding on shrubs and grasses.
-(White Rhinos are mostly grass grazers and have a squared unarticulated lip.)
+The “Black” subspecies of Rhino is identified by its prehensile lip that can articulate like a finger for feeding on shrubs and grasses.
+(In contrast, White Rhinos are mostly grass grazers and have a squared unarticulated lip.)
 The terms, “Black” and “White”, have nothing to do with their coloration.

-Disclosure – These animals are highly endangered and much is being done to preserve their habitat and to eliminate poaching.
-To that end, they are marked so that they can be identified and monitored from a distance with binoculars or a spotting scope.
-I’m not in favor of changing the appearance of wildlife in my photographs but in this case I have done so (for my own aesthetic reasons) by removing those markings.
-I wanted this post image to simply represent the beauty and uniqueness of the animal.
-On this individual, one ear was marked with a circular hole and the other ear had a triangular notch taken out of it.
+Disclosure – These animals are highly endangered, and much is being done to preserve their habitat and eliminate poaching.
+To that end, they are marked so that they can be identified and monitored from a long distance with binoculars or a spotting scope.
+I’m not in favor of changing the appearance of wildlife in my photographs but in this case, I have done so (for my own aesthetic reasons) by removing those markings.
+I wanted this posted image to simply represent the natural beauty and uniqueness of the animal without the man-made identifications.
+Regarding the individual on the right, one ear was marked with a circular hole and the other ear had a triangular notch taken out of it.
 I have retained the original image in case I decide to change the narrative and share the unedited version.

 All Photographs © 2021 John Grusd Photography.
 All Rights Reserved.